 Excerpted from "Working with Microsoft Dynamics CRM 3.0" by Mike Snyder and Jim Steger.
 Reprinted by permission of Microsoft Press.
 All rights reserved.
-For more information, visit
+For more information, visit Microsoft Press.

 If you've deployed software systems in the past, you already know that you must design your CRM solution to appropriately restrict information based on individual user permissions.
 Controlling how your users access customer data is a mission-critical component of any business application.
 Microsoft designed the Microsoft Dynamics CRM 3.0 security model to support the following goals:

 - Provide users with only the information they need to perform their jobs; do not show them data unrelated to their positions.

 - Simplify security administration by creating security roles that define security privileges, and then assign users to one or more security roles.